purnasth/himalayan-flavours/README.md

 ## License

-All the assets, and codes used in this project are the propety of `Longtail e-Media` and `Himalayan Flavours`.
-Use of any of the assets, codes, and designs without the permission of the owner is strictly prohibited.
+All designs, code, and assets used in this project are the property of `Longtail e-Media` and `Himalayan Flavours`.
+Unauthorized use, reproduction, or distribution of any designs, code, or assets without the express written permission of the owners is strictly prohibited and is subject to legal action.